-Both data sets HDF and geotiffs are available on the same FTP server.
+The HDF, Geotiff, and shapefile data sets are available on the same FTP server.
 However, the subdirectory structure is different and is described in the following paragraphs.

 4.2.1 HDF files

 The file system on the ftp server is structured to organize the data hierarchically by year and by month.
 All the data from the same month is located in a directory identified by the year and month as: